 Pamela’s adoptive father, E. T. C. Werner, was convinced he knew the killers: enemies that were known to him.
 He spelled out his views in copious, frustrated letters to the British ambassador and other officials over the years following the closing of the unsolved case.
-Werner’s explication of the murder takes on macabre and outlandish proportions, yet it coheres on its own terms and was seductive enough for French to base Midnight in Peking on it almost exclusively.
-As for Sheppard’s publication, my first reaction before I had the chance to read it was one of annoyance, at the nerve of this guy trying to spoil all the fun, perhaps only to cash in on the topic’s popularity.
+If Werner’s explication of the murder takes on macabre and outlandish proportions, it coheres on its own terms and was seductive enough for French to base Midnight in Peking on it almost exclusively.
+As for Sheppard’s publication, my first reaction before I had the chance to read it was one of annoyance, at the nerve of this bloke trying to spoil all the fun, perhaps only to cash in on the topic’s popularity.
 I have since read A Death in Peking.
 Sheppard, a former police detective with over thirty years’ experience in Scotland Yard, finds Werner’s theories, and thus French’s account, farfetched and implausible.
 Where my own sympathies stand will become clear enough later.
 What I will say at the outset is that the fascination of the murder is greatly increased after reading both books.
-You will then be in a position to come to your own conclusions, though I suggest you read French’s account first and see if your impression of it changes radically after reading Sheppard’s.
+You will then be in a position to come to your own conclusions, though I suggest you read French’s account first and see if your impression of it still holds after reading Sheppard’s.